MarcJAndersen/rrdfqbcrnd0/rrdfqbcrnd0/development.md

 [ggplot2 development](http://cran.r-project.org/web/packages/ggplot2/vignettes/development.html)
 webpage also provides suggestions for development strategies.

-TIP: To single step line by line use ESS in emacs
+TIP: To single step line by line use ESS in emacs.
+For starting directory for R process in emacs use the same directory as this file.

 TIP: To single step line by line use rstudio